 - favorite blend of nuts

 Oh yeah… we’re sneaking in some collagen into these bars for protein, plus it’s great for your skin and joints!

 I believe I mentioned this in my Green Goddess Overnight Oats post, but honestly I feel like the wrinkles in my forehead and between my eyebrows are so much less pronounced– I tend to squint and furrow my brow a lot.
 Now that I’ve been taking the collagen regularly for almost 6 months now, I can really tell a difference.
 I also had these little broken capillaries on the bridge of my nose ( I hit myself with the metal end of a snap bracelet when I was 12… not even kidding) and you can barely even see them now!
 I actually wanted to get surgery to remove them before my wedding but am so glad I didn’t.

 Anyways, I’ve been loving these seasonal paleo protein bars.
-They’re kind of like a Larabar in a sense because we’re using dates and nuts as the main ingredient, but even more amazing because they’re homemade and you get a health boost.
+They’re kind of like a Larabar in a sense because we’re using dates and nuts as the main ingredient, but even more amazing because they’re homemade and you get a health boost from the collagen peptides.

 We’re also adding two whole tablespoons of pumpkin pie spice seasoning.
 I know I know, it may sound a little crazy but TRUST ME.
 And then adding another heaping tablespoon of ground cinnamon to balance out the other seasonings in the pumpkin spice.